gitlabhq/gitlabhq/doc/gitlab-geo/bring-primary-back.md

 Since the former primary will be out of sync with the current primary, the first step is to bring the former primary up to date.
 There is one downside though, some uploads and repositories that have been deleted during an idle period of a primary node, will not be deleted from the disk but the overall sync will be much faster.
 As an alternative, you can set up a [GitLab instance from scratch](https://docs.gitlab.com/ee/gitlab-geo/#setup-instructions) to workaround this downside.
+Also, if you have any doubts about the consistency of the data on this node, we recommend to set up it from scratch.

 1. SSH into the former primary that has fallen behind.
 1. Make sure all the services are up by running the command